 What is the best Samsung watch?
 The answer depends on what you’re looking for out of a smartwatch for Samsung users.
 Whether you’re looking for a device for fitness tracking, an extension of your smartphone or something that can save your life in some emergencies, there’s a Galaxy Watch for you.

 In fact, all the Samsung Galaxy Watch models can do those things, but some models do it better than others.
 Some look better than others, too.
-Samsung has made five iterations of its smartwatch with a few design variations: the latest flagship is the Samsung Galaxy Watch 5, though you can often buy older models like the Galaxy Watch 3 and Galaxy Watch Active 2 at a discount.
+Samsung has made five iterations of its smartwatch with a few design variations: the latest flagships are the Samsung Galaxy Watch 5 and Galaxy Watch 5 Pro, though you can often buy older models like the Galaxy Watch 4, Galaxy Watch 3 and Galaxy Watch Active 2 at a discount.

 The best Samsung Watch today